gomex/gomex.me/content/post/supervisord-en.md

 ## Setting up the process

 We will use **nginx** as an example.
-It is important to note that this service can not be run as a daemon, it must be run in foregroud mode.
-In visual terms is  when you execute a process and it "lock" your terminal and you can't run new commands until it is finished.
+It is important to note that this service can not be run as a daemon, it must be run in foreground mode.
+That means when you execute a process and it "lock" your terminal and you can't run new commands until it is finished.

 Here is the example of **nginx** running in foreground: